Google Ads MCP: launch and manage Google campaigns from Claude & ChatGPT (2026)

 Where AdWhispr fits

-Pricing is flat, deliberately: Free gets you 5 tool calls a month to try it, Pro is $39/mo with unlimited research calls and a 3-day free trial, Agency is $149/mo for 10+ brands.
+Pricing is flat, deliberately: Free gets you 15 agent calls a month to try it, Pro is $39/mo with 150 agent calls a month and unlimited braearch calls and a 3-day free trial, Agency is $149/mo for unlimited brands.
 No meter running while you think.

 Ready to launch your first campaign from chat?
 Start free at adwhispr.com, or head to adwhispr.com/integrations for MCP setup in Claude or ChatGPT.
 If you want the ChatGPT-specific walkthrough, we wrote one: How to run ads from ChatGPT in 2026.